 ArachnidWorks Account Manager Dillon Miller

-Not to be confused with Earned Media Specialist Dylan, Dillon is an Account Manager for many of our clients.
+Not to be confused with Earned Media Specialist Dylan, Dillon is an Account Director for many of our clients.
 There always seems to be a smile on his face (except for that one time), and it’s not a facade.
 He’s an approachable team member, whether you need to discuss work or just chat for a minute.
 In addition to that, he takes account management to the next level by going the extra mile to make sure our team has what they need for a project.

 Okay, okay.
 He’s standing behind me as I type this, begging me to get to the good stuff.
 I’m going to let him take over before he steals the keyboard from m—